nanditha16/Python/src/DS_Algo/README.md

 ## *** IMPORTANT***
 16. productExceptSelf(self, nums: List[int]) -> List[int]: Product of Array Except Self
     - “I compute the product of all elements except self without division using two passes.
 First pass builds prefix products: answer[i] = product of everything left of i.
 Second pass runs right-to-left with a running suffix product and multiplies it into answer[i].
 This way each index gets (prefix × suffix) of all other elements.
 It naturally handles zeros and uses O(n) time and O(1) extra space (excluding the output array).”
-    - Intuition (≈30s):
+    - Intuition (≈30s): For each index, the answer is (product of all left elements) × (product of all right elements).
+Instead of dividing by nums[i], we can precompute these two products without extra arrays by doing two sweeps: one left→right to store prefixes, and one right→left to multiply in suffixes.
     - Approach (≈30s):
+        1. Init answer with 1s.
+        2. Left pass: keep prefix; for each i, set answer[i]=prefix, then prefix*=nums[i].
+        3. Right pass: keep suffix; for i from end to start, do answer[i]*=suffix, then suffix*=nums[i].
+Return answer.
+Handles zeros naturally.
+    - Time: O(n).
+Extra space: O(1) (output excluded).
         - Time Complexity: O(n) — two linear passes.
         - Space Complexity:O(1) extra space if we don't count the output array.
 Otherwise, O(n) for the output.

 ## *** IMPORTANT***
 17. numberToWords(self, num: int) -> str: Integer to English Words
     - “I convert an integer to English words by processing it in 3-digit chunks (ones/tens/hundreds) from right to left.
 A recursive helper handles numbers <1000: direct lookup for <20, tens lookup plus ones for <100, and "X Hundred" plus the remainder for >=100.
 I iterate over the chunks, appending the appropriate scale — ["", "Thousand", "Million", "Billion"] — and concatenate non-zero parts.
 Edge case 0 → "Zero".
 Finally I strip() spaces.
 Runs in O(d) where d is digits (effectively constant for 32-bit ints), with O(1) extra space.”
-    - Intuition (≈30s):
-    - Approach (≈30s):
+    - Intuition (≈30s): Spell the number in chunks of three digits because English names change every thousand (Thousand, Million, Billion).
+For any chunk < 1000, you can say it with a small set of rules: direct words for <20, tens words for 20–90, and "X Hundred" plus the remainder.
+    - Approach (≈30s): If num == 0 return "Zero".
+Define lookup tables for <20, tens, and the scales ["", "Thousand", "Million", "Billion"].
+A helper helper(n) converts a number <1000:
+        - <20 → direct word
+        - <100 → tens[n//10] + helper(n%10)
+        - otherwise → below_20[n//100] + " Hundred " + helper(n%100).
+Then iterate over the number, taking num % 1000 each time, prefix the helper’s words plus the proper scale, and divide num //= 1000.
+Trim spaces and return.
+    - Time: Θ(log₁₀ n) — you process one 3-digit chunk per iteration, i.e., proportional to the number of digits.
+Space (aux): Θ(log₁₀ n) due to recursion depth of helper across chunks (and a few locals).
+Often treated as O(1) for fixed-width integers (e.g., 32-bit), since the number of chunks is bounded.
+Output size: The returned string length is also Θ(log n), which is unavoidable.; space: O(1).
         - Time Complexity: O(log 10​ (n)) — we process each group of 3 digits.
          - Space Complexity: O(1) — fixed-size arrays and recursion depth.

 18. moveZeroes
     - 18.a Method 1 : moveZeroes(self, nums: List[int]) -> None: Two pass
         - “I use a two-pass, in-place approach.
 First pass compacts all non-zeros to the front while tracking last_non_zero, writing each seen non-zero to that index.
 After this, the first last_non_zero positions are correct but the tail may contain old values; second pass fills the rest with zeros.
 This preserves the relative order of non-zeros (stable) and uses O(1) extra space.
 Overall time is O(n).”
         - (If asked for a one-pass variant: swap nums[last_non_zero], nums[i] whenever nums[i] != 0, increment last_non_zero.)
-        - Intuition (≈30s):
+        - Intuition (≈30s): Pack all non-zeros to the front in their original order, then fill the remaining tail with zeros.
+This avoids lots of swaps and keeps writes minimal: each non-zero is written once to its correct spot, and then we do a single sweep to write the needed zeros.
-        - Approach (≈30s):
+        - Approach (≈30s): Keep a write index last_non_zero = 0.
+            1. First pass: scan left→right; for every nums[i] != 0, write nums[last_non_zero] = nums[i] and increment last_non_zero.
+            2. Second pass: set all indices from last_non_zero to end to 0.
+This is stable, in-place.
+        - Time: O(n).
+Space: O(1).
             - Time Complexity: O(n)
             - Space Complexity: O(1) (in-place)
             - Writes: Up to n writes (non-zero + zero fill)
     - 18.b Method 2 : moveZeroesOnePass(self, nums: List[int]) -> None: One pass
         - “I keep a write pointer last_non_zero.
 As I scan, every non-zero goes to last_non_zero; if positions differ, I set the current to zero.
 That compacts non-zeros stably and pushes zeros to the end in one pass, O(n) time, O(1) space.”
-        - Intuition (≈30s):
+        - Intuition (≈30s): Compact all non-zeros to the front, preserving their order, and let zeros naturally drift to the end.
+Keep a write pointer last_non_zero that marks where the next non-zero should go.
+As you scan, whenever you see a non-zero at i, place it at last_non_zero (swap if needed) and advance last_non_zero.
-        - Approach (≈30s):
+        - Approach (≈30s): Scan i = 0..n-1:
+            1. If nums[i] != 0:
+                - If i != last_non_zero, swap nums[i] with nums[last_non_zero] (avoids self-swap).
+                - Increment last_non_zero.
+By the end, indices [0..last_non_zero-1] hold all non-zeros in order; the rest are zeros.
+        - Time: O(n).
+Space: O(1).
             - Time: O(n)
             - Space: O(1)
             - Swaps: Fewer than n, but each swap is 2 writes. - Swapping involves 2 writes per operation, which may be more costly than direct assignment.
     - 18.c Method 3 : moveZeroesFewerWritesThanSwapping(self, nums: List[int]) -> None: optimal for writes without extra passes;
         - “I keep a write index last_non_zero.
 As I scan once, every non-zero is written to nums[last_non_zero].
 If the current index differs, I set the current slot to 0.
 This compacts non-zeros in stable order and pushes zeros to the end in a single pass.
 It minimizes writes vs swapping (each non-zero written once; zeros only written when needed).
 Runs in O(n) time and O(1) extra space.”
-        - Intuition (≈30s):
+        - Intuition (≈30s): We want all non-zeros compacted to the front in order, with zeros pushed to the end—without extra space and with fewer writes than swapping.
+As we scan, keep a write index last_non_zero pointing to where the next non-zero should go.
+When we see a non-zero at i, place it at last_non_zero.
+If i is ahead, set nums[i] to 0—this both moves the value forward and leaves a zero behind.
-        - Approach (≈30s):
+        - Approach (≈30s): Initialize last_non_zero = 0.
+For each i:
+            1. If nums[i] != 0:
+                - Write nums[last_non_zero] = nums[i].
+                - If i != last_non_zero, write nums[i] = 0 (avoids self-write).
+                - Increment last_non_zero.
+This is one pass, preserves order, uses O(1) space, and minimizes writes vs swapping.
+        - Time: O(n).
+Space: O(1).
             - Time: O(n)
             - Space: O(1)
             - Writes: Minimal — only when necessary.

 19. lengthOfLongestSubstringKDistinct(self, s: str, k: int) -> int:  Longest Substring with At Most K Distinct Characters
     - “I use a sliding window with a hash map counting chars.
 Expand the right pointer, increment the count for s[right].
 If the window has > k distinct characters, I shrink from the left: decrement s[left], remove it from the map when its count hits 0, and move left forward until we’re back to ≤ k distinct.
 After each step I update the best length.
 Each char enters and leaves the window at most once → O(n) time and O(k) space.”
-    - Intuition (≈30s):
+    - Intuition (≈30s): Use a sliding window to keep the longest substring that contains at most k distinct characters.
+As you expand the right end, track character frequencies.
+If you exceed k distinct, move the left end rightward to drop chars until you’re back to ≤ k.
+The window always represents a valid candidate; track the max length seen.
-    - Approach (≈30s):
+    - Approach (≈30s): Maintain left, char_count, and iterate right over s:
+        1. Add s[right] to char_count.
+        2. While len(char_count) > k, decrement s[left]; if its count hits 0, remove it; then left += 1.
+        3. Update max_len = max(max_len, right - left + 1) each step.
+Return max_len.
+    - Time: O(n) (each index enters/leaves window once).
+Space: O(k) (map holds ≤ k keys).
         - Time Complexity: O(n) — each character is visited at most twice.
         - Space Complexity: O(k) — for the character count dictionary.

 20. validIPAddress(self, queryIP: str) -> str: Given a string queryIP, return "IPv4" if IP is a valid IPv4 address, "IPv6" if IP is a valid IPv6 address or "Neither" if IP is not a correct IP of any type.
     - “I validate by trying IPv4 and IPv6 separately.
 For IPv4, I split on dots into 4 parts; each must be all digits, in [0..255], and no leading zeros unless the part is exactly ‘0’.
 For IPv6, I split on colons into 8 parts; each part length 1–4 and only hex digits.
 If IPv4 check passes return ‘IPv4’; else if IPv6 passes return ‘IPv6’; otherwise ‘Neither’.
 Splits and scans are linear → O(n) time, O(1) extra space.”
-    - Intuition (≈30s):
+    - Intuition (≈30s): Decide whether the string fits IPv4 rules, IPv6 rules, or neither.
+IPv4 has 4 dot-separated decimal chunks with strict bounds and no leading zeros.
+IPv6 has 8 colon-separated chunks of 1–4 hex digits.
+If it passes one set of rules exactly, return that version; otherwise it’s “Neither.”
     - Approach (≈30s):
+        1. IPv4 check: split('.') → need 4 parts; each part must be all digits, value in [0..255], and no leading ‘0’ unless the part is exactly "0".
+        2. IPv6 check: split(':') → need 8 parts; each part length 1–4 and every char in [0-9a-fA-F].
+        3. Run IPv4 check; if true return "IPv4".
+Else run IPv6 check; if true return "IPv6".
+Else return "Neither".
+    - Complexity: O(n) time, O(1) extra space.
         - Time Complexity:O(n)
         - Space Complexity: O(1)  — no extra space used beyond a few variables.

 21. subarraySum(self, nums: List[int], k: int) -> int: Subarray Sum Equals K
     - “I use a prefix sum + hashmap to count subarrays summing to k.
 As I scan, let prefix_sum be sum up to the current index.
 Any earlier prefix x where prefix_sum − x = k implies a subarray (x+1..i) sums to k.
 So I keep a map prefix_map of how many times each prefix has occurred; at each step I add prefix_map[prefix_sum - k] to the answer, then increment prefix_map[prefix_sum].
 Initialize prefix_map[0]=1 for subarrays starting at index 0.
 Works with negatives, runs in O(n) time and O(n) space.”
-    - Intuition (≈30s):
-    - Approach (≈30s):
+    - Intuition (≈30s):  Use running (prefix) sums to spot subarrays that add to k.
+If the sum up to index i is S, then any earlier prefix sum S - k means the subarray between that earlier point and i sums to k.
+So as you scan, you just need to know how many times you’ve seen each prefix sum before.
+    - Approach (≈30s): Maintain prefix_sum and a hashmap prefix_map counting occurrences of each prefix, seeded with {0:1} (handles subarrays starting at index 0).
+For each num:
+        1. Update prefix_sum += num.
+        2. Add prefix_map[prefix_sum - k] to count.
+        3. Increment prefix_map[prefix_sum].
+Return count.
+    - Time: O(n).
+Space: O(n).
+Works with negatives too.
         - Time:  O(n) We traverse the array once..
         - Space:  O(n) We store prefix sums in a hashmap.

 22. addTwoNumbers(self, l1: Optional[ListNode], l2: Optional[ListNode]) -> Optional[ListNode]: Add Two Numbers Singly Linked List
     - “I add two numbers stored in reverse-order linked lists using a running carry.
 I walk both lists simultaneously; for each step I take value1/value2 (0 if a list ended), compute carry, digit = divmod(value1 + value2 + carry, 10), append digit to the result via a dummy head, and advance pointers.
 The loop continues while either list has nodes or a carry remains, so it naturally handles unequal lengths and a final carry node.
 Time: O(max(m, n)) (a.k.a.
 O(m+n)).
 Space: O(max(m, n)) for the output list; aux space: O(1).”